mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Backstab**: Steal a spell from your opponent's deck.

 name:     Second Self<br>
-text:     Put an EXACT copy of an allied minion into your hand.
+text:     Put an exact copy of an allied minion into your hand.

 name:     Suzumebachi<br>
 text:     Whenever you cast a spell, this minion gains **Backstab** (1) and +1 movement until your next turn.